Manifold Proximal Point Algorithms for Dual Principal Component Pursuit and Orthogonal Dictionary Learning: Numerical Experiments

-{\bf Matrix case.} We solved problem \eqref{DPCP-matrix} using sequential ManPPA and compared its performance with ALP and IRLS.
-We report the results for $q=2$ and $q=4$ in Figures \ref{fig:DPCP-fit curve-mult-col1} and \ref{fig:DPCP-fit curve-mult-col2}, respectively.
-These results suggest that sequential ManPPA is not as robust as IRLS but is the most efficient one among the three compared algorithms.
+{\bf Matrix case.} We solved problem \eqref{DPCP-matrix} using sequential ManPPA and compared its performance with {PSGM-MBLS (applied to \eqref{prob:deflation})}, ALP, and IRLS.
+We report the results for $q=2$ and $q=4$ in Figures \ref{fig:DPCP-fit curve-mult-col1} and \ref{fig:DPCP-fit curve-mult-col2}, respectively. {Since ALP has a very high std, for better illustration of the CPU time comparison, we exclude it from the right two subfigures of Figures \ref{fig:DPCP-fit curve-mult-col1} and \ref{fig:DPCP-fit curve-mult-col2}.} The results suggest that sequential ManPPA is not as robust as IRLS but is the second most efficient one among the four compared algorithms. {Moreover, we find that although PSGM-MBLS is very efficient, its fitting curve is not very good.
+This is due to the fact that PSGM-MBLS is very sensitive to the choice of step size.}